HL7/davinci-crd/input/pagecontent/hooks.md

 * Requirements related to the timing of the service (e.g. is the coverage still expected to be in effect? is the service too soon since the last service of that type?)

-* Reminders about additional services that are recommended to be scheduled or booked for the same patient - either as part of the scheduled encounter or as part of additional appointments that could be created at the same time.
+* Reminders about additional services that are recommended to be scheduled or booked for the same patient - either as part of the scheduled encounter or as part of additional appointments that could be created at the same time

 While this hook supports userIds of Patient and RelatedPerson, for CRD purposes it is enough to support Practitioner and PractitionerRole.
 Support for Patient and RelatedPerson as users is optional.
 (Note that Practitioner and PractitionerRole include both licensed healthcare professionals as well as administrative staff.)